 It’s always recommended to visit your dentist when facing serious, long-lasting tooth pain.
 But for quick home remedies to ease the pain in the meantime, here’s what you should consider:

 • Clove Oil – Apply directly on your bad tooth.
 Clove oil has remarkable bacteria-slaying properties—and it also has a numbing effect, which is why it’s a longtime folk remedy for toothache.
 Today we know that this extract from the clove bud contains eugenol, which acts as a local anesthetic.
 The oil may sting at first, but then blissful relief sets in.

-• Salt and Pepper -Salt mixed with pepper can be of great use when a tooth becomes extremely sensitive as both the ingredients have antibacterial, anti-inflammatory and analgesic properties.
+• Salt and Pepper -Salt mixed with pepper can be of great use when a tooth becomes extremely sensitive as both ingredients have antibacterial, anti-inflammatory, and analgesic properties.